-The thyroid gland is a butterfly-shaped gland which sits directly over the windpipe in the front of the neck.
-It produces thyroid hormone from iodine in two major forms, as T4 or thyroxine which is the inactive or storage form of thyroid hormone and T3 or liothyronine which is the active form of thyroid hormone.
-Thyroid hormone affects almost every tissue and helps to regulate many functions in the body including metabolism, temperature and growth.
+The thyroid gland is a butterfly-shaped gland that sits directly over the windpipe in the front of the neck.
+It produces thyroid hormone from iodine in two major forms:

 Our experts use the latest breakthroughs and innovations in the surgical treatment of endocrine disorders, including scarless thyroid removal using the transoral vestibular approach (TOVA).
 Baylor St. Luke’s Medical Center is currently the only center in Texas that performs this novel procedure.

-All studies are ordered to evaluate the thyroid for possible surgery by a surgeon, endocrinologist or internist and may be followed by lab work and ultrasound thyroid with or without a FNA (needle biopsy) and a 4D CT scan.
-Some patients may also have a thyroid nuclear medicine scan, as well as, possible lab work for thyroid CBC, bleeding and clotting or nodule.
+A surgeon, endocrinologist, or internist will order studies to evaluate the thyroid for possible surgery.
+Your doctor may also request lab work and an ultrasound of the thyroid with or without a needle biopsy and a 4D CT scan.
+Some patients may also have a thyroid nuclear medicine scan and potentially lab work for thyroid complete blood count, bleeding and clotting, or nodules.
 Some patients might also have a cardiac evaluation, which is up to their physician’s discretion.
-Patients may not take aspirin, Advil, or anticoagulants before surgery; this will be discussed with their surgeon, endocrinologist or internist prior to their surgery.
-On the day of surgery, the patient will arrive at St. Luke's Episcopal Hospital and his/her procedure may be done as an inpatient or outpatient.
+Patients may not take aspirin, Advil, or anticoagulants before surgery.

-Following surgery, the patient will visit his/her surgeon, endocrinologist or internist for removal of his/her sutures and drain, if needed.
-Patients are not to exercise for two to three weeks, must keep the site dry, and may return to work after one week or later.
-Like before surgery, patients are not to take aspirin, Advil, or anticoagulants until told so by their physician.
+Following surgery, the patient will visit their surgeon, endocrinologist, or internist to remove the sutures and drain if needed.
+Patients shouldn’t exercise for two to three weeks, must keep the site dry, and may return to work after about one week.
+Like before surgery, patients are not to take aspirin, Advil, or anticoagulants until told it is safe to do so by their doctor.